Learning Fast Algorithms for Linear Transforms Using Butterfly Factorizations: Recovering Fast Transforms

 \subsection{Preliminaries}

 \paragraph{Sparse factorizations}

-One method of constructing matrices with obvious fast matrix-vector multiplication is as a product of sparse matrices, so that multiplication by an arbitrary vector will have cost proportional to the total sparsity of the matrices in the product.
+One method of constructing matrices with obvious fast matrix-vector multiplication is as a product of sparse matrices, so that multiplication by an arbitrary vector will have cost proportional to the total number of nonzeros of the matrices in the product.

 Surprisingly, the converse is also true.
-The notion of \emph{sparse product width} (SPW)~\citep{desa2018two}, which roughly corresponds to the total sparsity of a factorization of a matrix, turns out to be equivalent to the length of the shortest straight-line program describing a matrix (up to a constant).
-Hence it is an optimal descriptor of the algorithmic complexity of matrix-vector multiplication on these types of models~\cite{burgisser2013algebraic}.
-Given the general correspondence between sparse factorization and fast algorithms, we consider specific cases of discrete transforms and their recursive factorizations.
+The notion of \emph{sparse product width} (SPW)~\citep{desa2018two}, which roughly corresponds to the total sparsity of a factorization of a matrix, turns out to be equivalent to the length of the shortest linear straight-line program describing a matrix (up to a constant).
+Hence, it is an optimal descriptor of the algorithmic complexity of matrix-vector multiplication on these types of models~\cite{burgisser2013algebraic}.

+Given the general correspondence between sparse factorization and fast algorithms, we consider specific types of discrete transforms and their recursive factorizations.
 This is a prototype for our parameterization of fast recursive algorithms in Section~\ref{sec:fast_transforms}.

 \paragraph{Case study: DFT} The Discrete Fourier Transform (DFT) transforms a complex input vector $x = [x_0, \dots, x_{N-1}]$ into a complex output vector $X = [X_0, \dots, X_{N-1}]$ by expressing the input in the basis of the complex exponentials: